Other Woke Resources

 Each day, we offer an overview on current events and apply an anti-racism lens.
 Learn how practices embedded in our politics, criminal justice system, and workplaces enforce systemic oppression – and what you can do about it.

-RACE TO LEAD: CONFRONTING THE RACIAL LEADERSHIP GAP
+RACE TO LEAD REVISITED: OBSTACLES AND OPPORTUNITIES IN ADDRESSING THE NONPROFIT RACIAL LEADERSHIP GAP